titledk/silverstripe-calendar/README.md

 ## Demo

 There's a demo site available on <http://calendar-demo.title.dk>.
+_On the demo site you can read more about the features, with practical examples._

-The code for the demo will be open sourced shortly!
+The code for the demo is available at <https://github.com/titledk/silverstripe-calendar-demo>.
+If you plan to use the calendar, start out installing this!